sgoguen/DenseCheck/docs/2025/12/02-Happy-FS-Advent.md

 But recently, I’ve been obsessed with a specific question: **If our types are just sets of values, why can't we index them?**

-Mathematically, most domain models we build—discriminated unions, records, optional types—are countably infinite sets.
+Most domain models we build are discriminated unions, records, optional types.
+They tend to live in a countable space of values.
 There is no deep mystery preventing us from saying, "Give me the 42nd value of this type."
 Yet, our testing tools rarely leverage this.
 We rely on property-based testing to throw random darts at our types, hoping to hit edge cases, and then we rely on "shrinkers" to make sense of the mess.

 I wanted something different.
 I wanted to systematically walk the territory of my domain, one step at a time.

 So I built a library called **DenseCheck**.
 It creates a bijective mapping between your F\# types and the natural numbers.
 It turns your domain model into a catalog of values that you can browse by index.

-It works for primitives, records, discriminated unions, options, lists, sets, maps and even recursive types.
+**TL;DR:** DenseCheck takes an F# type and gives you a function `bigint -> 'T` that enumerates its values in a dense, repeatable order.
+It works for primitives, records, discriminated unions, options, lists, sets, maps, and even recursive types.

 ## The Problem with Randomness